 To be effective stewards of our heritage, we must educate our citizens about the nature and value of our historic and natural resources in order that we may see opportunities in those resources.
 Heritage resources can be thought of as “cultural capital.”
 They can be developed as focal points for businesses and for tourism promotion with a double benefit: the resources are conserved along with local identity and they help the community generate needed income.
 Celebrating heritage is also an obvious means to develop regional heritage and tourism programs that will enrich Southern Maryland as a whole.
 Heritage can be an organizing principle for sustainability and can integrate well with other initiatives and plans such as recreation, economic development, transportation and environmental plans.

 The assets that can convey heritage in Calvert County and Prince Frederick must be identified from within the community itself.
 The objective is to build community and deepen the sense of place to make the experience of life in Prince Frederick distinctive.
-The Town Center has historic resources that are still in use or could be redeveloped, Some of the existing resources, or assets, are listed below.
+The Town Center has historic resources that are still in use or could be redeveloped, many of which are located on large lots and set back from the surrounding environment.
+Some of the existing resources, or assets, are listed below.

 Courthouse Square.
 The original part of the current courthouse, the center block with the main entrance, columns and cupola was built in 1916.
 Since then, six additions have been constructed, each distinguishable from the others.
 The courthouse stands on the “square” that was surveyed for the courthouse grounds in 1725, the year in which the first courthouse in Prince Frederick was likely built.
 The courthouse had previously been located at Calvert Town on Battle Creek.
 The courthouse grounds are nearly the same as the lot laid out in 1725.
-The existing building is the fifth county courthouse many of which are located on large lots and set back from the surrounding environment. to stand at this location.
+The existing building is the fifth county courthouse many of which are located on large lots and set back from the surrounding environment. many of which are located on large lots and set back from the surrounding environment.
 The grounds at the courthouse commemorate countians’ service and sacrifice in the world wars and international military conflicts.
 The World War I monument, erected in 1920, was designed by sculptor Edward Berge and architect William Gordon Beecher, and is eligible for listing on the National Register.

 Main Street Corridor.
 Fifty-nine historic buildings have been documented on Main Street from Armory Road south to MD 2-4.
 Some are frame buildings that were dwellings and now serve as businesses.
 Some, especially near the courthouse, are built of brick or were renovated with brick veneer; most of those were constructed as commercial buildings.
 Others are still residences.
 Two frame buildings Old Field Inn—now Heritage 485—and the Dr. Isaac King House are designated Calvert County Historic Districts.
 The property furthest south on Main Street is the Hance Farm, one of two intact farmsteads that survive in the Prince Frederick Town Center.
 The other is Linden, on Church Street.